 New York City Weather in August

 August can be quite hot and humid, though it's a bit cooler and drier than July, especially later in the month.
-Although the average high for the month is 83 F, temperatures can reach upwards of 95 F. Still, you can expect an average low of 64 F overnights, especially toward the end of the month.
+Although the average high for the month is 83 degrees Fahrenheit, temperatures can reach upwards of 95 F. Still, you can expect an average low of 64 F overnight, especially toward the end of the month.

 Humidity and rain become a major factor in August travel planning, especially as the temperatures drop later in the month.
 With an average humidity of 54 percent (mildly humid) and levels rarely falling below 35 percent humidity (comfortable), you can expect to really feel the wet heat this month.
 Additionally, rainfall is expected on at least 11 days of the month, meaning you will likely encounter a quick shower on at least one day of your trip.

 If you're visiting earlier in the month when temperatures are at their hottest, you'll want to pack light, comfortable clothing and shoes that are breathable.
 However, you should also be prepared for chillier evenings later in the month and rain throughout August.
 As a result, you should pack:

 - Shorts, T-shirts, tank tops, linen pants, sundresses, and loose clothing in general

 - A light sweater or waterproof jacket (for keeping warm in the air-conditioned museums and stores—or after sunset if you're used to warmer nights)

 - Closed toe shoes, comfortable for walking (water-resistant, if possible)

 - A picnic blanket (great for checking out free concerts and movies)

 While there are no official holidays in August, there are still plenty of free and ticketed events, festivals, and celebrations happening across the city this month.
 From film showcases like the Central Park and Bryant Park Film Festivals to theatrical performances like Shakespeare in the Park, you're sure to find something to do on your trip to NYC in August.